disaMartinez/hangman/README.md

 Lives:

-- You start the game with a certain number of lives.
+- You start the game with 8 lives.
 Guessing the entire word incorrectly or accumulating too many incorrect letter guesses will result in losing a life.

 Winning:

-- Successfully guess the entire word before running out of lives to win the game.
+- Successfully guess the entire word before running out of lives to win the PANERA.

 Restart: